One Hundred and Eight Names of Youthful Mañjuśrī Accompanied by His Dhāraṇī-Mantra

 Introduction

-One Hundred and Eight Names in Praise of Youthful Mañjuśrī Accompanied by His Dhāraṇī-Mantra is a text that combines two genres of Buddhist literature: dhāraṇī and praise.1 As a praise it further belongs to a subgenre of praises in the Kangyur that list one hundred and eight names, or epithets, belonging to specific deities.2
+One Hundred and Eight Names of Youthful Mañjuśrī Accompanied by His Dhāraṇī-Mantra is a text that combines two genres of Buddhist literature: dhāraṇī and praise.1 As a praise it further belongs to a subgenre of praises in the Kangyur that list one hundred and eight names, or epithets, belonging to specific deities.2

 The text opens with homage and praise to the buddhas of the ten directions, followed by two brief praises to Mañjuśrī—one to Youthful Mañjuśrī and one to Mañjughoṣa.
 Then Mañjuśrī himself articulates a Sanskrit dhāraṇī, attributed to Mañjughoṣa.
 In awe of the miracles that occur in the wake of the dhāraṇī’s enunciation, an assembly of gods recites one hundred and eight unique names in praise of Mañjuśrī that had been revealed to them by “the highest of the gods.”
 Upon its conclusion, Mañjuśrī expresses his pleasure, blesses the gods who spoke the praises, and provides assurance that in their devotion they need not fear him.